Know Your Rights and Responsibilities

 If you’re not taking the SAT for one of its intended purposes, you can only register for certain dates.
-Otherwise, your registration may be cancelled or transferred to a different administration.
+Otherwise, your registration may be cancelled.

-You may take the test on any of seven Saturday administrations if you plan to:
+You may take the test on any of seven weekend administrations if you plan to:

 - Apply to a college or university undergraduate program.

 - Apply to a scholarship, financial aid, or other program that requires a college admission test as part of the application process.